History of Paraguay: Era of dictatorships (1814–1870)

-After the first revolutionary years, Congress in 1814 elected José Gaspar Rodríguez de Francia to be the supreme dictator (Supremo) of Paraguay.
-Under dictatorships of Francia (1814–1840), Carlos Antonio López (1841–1862) and Francisco Solano López (1862–1870) Paraguay developed quite differently from other South American countries.
-They encouraged self-sufficient economic development, state ownership of most industries and imposed a high level of isolation from neighboring countries.
+After the first revolutionary years, Congress in 1814 elected José Gaspar Rodríguez de Francia to be the "Supreme and Perpetual Dictator" (El Supremo) of Paraguay.
+Under the dictatorships of Francia (1814–1840), Carlos Antonio López (1841–1862), and Francisco Solano López (1862–1870), Paraguay developed quite differently from other South American countries.
+The regimes encouraged self-sufficient economic development, state ownership of most industries, and imposed a high level of isolation from neighboring countries.
 The regime of the López family was characterized by a harsh centralism in the production and distribution of goods.
 There was no distinction between the public and the private sphere, and the López family ruled the country as it would a large estate.

 Francia, 1814–40

-José Gaspar Rodríguez de Francia served from 1811 until his death in 1840 and built a strong, prosperous, secure nation at a time when Paraguay's continued existence as an independent country seemed unlikely.

-Paraguay at independence was a relatively undeveloped country.
+Upon its independence, Paraguay was underdeveloped in comparison with its neighbors.
 Most residents of Asunción and virtually all rural inhabitants were illiterate.
 University education was limited to the few who could afford studies at the National University of Córdoba, in present-day Argentina.
 Very few people had any experience in government, finance, or diplomacy.
-The country was surrounded by hostile neighbors, from warlike Chaco tribes to the Argentine Confederation and Empire of Brazil.
+The country was surrounded by hostile neighbors, from the indigenous tribes in the Chaco to the Argentine Confederation and the Empire of Brazil.
 Strong measures were needed to save the country from disintegration.

-Frugal, honest, competent, and diligent, Francia was popular with the lower classes of Creoles and native peoples.
-Despite popularity, Francia's dictatorship trampled on human rights, imposing a police state based on espionage, threats and force.
-Under Francia, Paraguay underwent a social upheaval that destroyed the old colonial elites.
+José Gaspar Rodríguez de Francia served from 1811 until his death in 1840 and built a strong, prosperous, secure nation.
+Francia was popular with the lower classes of criollos and indigenous peoples.
+Despite his popularity, Francia's dictatorship trampled on human rights and imposed a police state based on espionage, threats and use of force.
+Under Francia, Paraguay underwent a social upheaval that overthrew the colonial elites.

-After the military uprising of 14–15 May 1811, which brought independence, Francia became a member of the ruling junta.
-Although the real power initially rested with the military, Francia's many talents attracted support from the nation's farmers.
+After the uprising of 14–15 May 1811 which brought independence, Francia became a member of the ruling junta.
+Although the military had the real power, Francia attracted support from the nation's farmers.
 Francia built his power base on his organizational abilities and his forceful personality.
-By outwitting porteño diplomats in the negotiations that produced the Treaty of 11 October 1811, in which Argentina implicitly recognized Paraguayan independence in return for vague promises of a military alliance, Francia proved that he possessed skills crucial to the future of the country.
+By outwitting porteño diplomats in the negotiations that produced the treaty of 11 October 1811 (in which Argentina implicitly recognized Paraguayan independence in return for vague promises of a military alliance), Francia demonstrated that he possessed skills crucial to the future of the country.